newmaterialco/fieldday-ios-sdk/README.md

 FieldDay allows you to publish your project so it can be fetched over the internet.
 Using this method, you can ensure your project is always kept up-to-date with any changes you make.
 The package caches project information, so make sure to set the appropriate cache policy as per your requirements (see [Caching](#caching)).

 -   Tap the share button at the top right corner of the screen.
--   Select the `CoreML` option.
+-   Select the `Swift` tile.
--   Tap "Publish Project".
+-   Scroll down to the section where it says "Share Code".
--   Copy the alphanumeric Project Key that appears.
+-   Copy the alphanumeric share code that appears by tapping on the box.

 ### Usage